KittehOrg/KittehIRCClientLib/docs/advanced/alt_auth.md

 ### NickServ

-The NickServ authentication protocol works by sending a private message to the "NickServ" user, using the `IDENTIFY` command.
+The NickServ authentication protocol works by sending a private message to the "NickServ" nickname, using the `IDENTIFY` command.
 The account name and password are provided:

 ```
-PRIVMSG NickServ :IDENTIFY username password
+PRIVMSG NickServ :IDENTIFY accountname password
 ```

 It's possible to extend the `org.kitteh.irc.client.library.auth.protocol.NickServ` class and override the